Comparison of datatypes in JS

 console.log(undefined >= 0);

-console.log(null > 0);
+console.log(undefined > 0);

-console.log(null == 0);
+console.log(undefined == 0);

 For undefined, the comparison undefined >= 0, undefined == 0, undefined > 0, yields false.
 This result occurs because undefined is not converted into a number and thus cannot be directly compared to 0, leading to a false outcome.